Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Fulfilling orders yourself

-The most significant advantage of fulfilling orders yourself is that you get to have complete control over the entire process.
-You can add your personal touch to each package, like a gift card, sample, or message (just keep in mind you can do this with Printful too).
-What’s more, you’re in direct communication with your customers which allows you to build relationships, and offer personalized support.
+The most significant advantage of fulfilling orders yourself is having complete control over the entire process.
+You can add your personal touch to each package, like a gift card, sample, or message (but remember you can do this with Printful too).
+What’s more, you’re in direct communication with your customers, which allows you to build relationships and offer personalized support.

 On the flip side, fulfilling orders yourself can be time-consuming.
 Storage and inventory management require space, organization, and staying on top of stock to avoid shortages or excess.
 Not to mention, you have to deal with shipping and logistics.

-Also, fulfilling orders yourself doesn’t leave much room for scalability—there’s only so much packaging, shipping, and stock you can handle by yourself.
-That said, it may work for you if you’re just starting your streetwear business and you have more time than money to invest.
+Also, fulfilling orders yourself doesn’t leave much room for scalability—you can handle only so much packaging, shipping, and stock.
+That said, it may work for you if you’re just starting your streetwear business and have more time than money to invest.

 Now that you know your target audience, you’ve created a brand, and chosen a production process, it’s time to design products.
 But with so many possible streetwear pieces, which items should you start with?